mxrpr/MicroK8s_with_docker_registry/README.md

 You can also use UI for registry, check the documentation.

 ### how to set your microk8s to use this newly installed docker registry to download images
-On all nodes got to directory: "/var/snap/microk8s/current/args/certs.d" Create a directory with the name of the registry server.
+On all nodes go to directory: "/var/snap/microk8s/current/args/certs.d" Create a directory with the name of the registry server.
 In my case '192.168.0.127:8080'.
-In this new diretory create a new file named 'hosts.toml', and add the following content:
+In this new directory create a new file named 'hosts.toml', and add the following content:
 ```declarative
 server = "http://192.168.0.127:8080"